Algolia ×

 Go to github.com/felixeallan/algolia-webflow-filter and click "Use this template" → "Create a new repository".
 Name it (e.g. my-site-algolia) and make it public (required so jsDelivr can serve the script).
 Done — you have your own copy.

+Sign up at algolia.com and create an application.
 Go to Settings → API Keys and copy these three values:

 - Application ID → ALGOLIA_APP_ID